Municipal Wastewater Management: Strategies for Sustainable Urban Water Treatment

 Infrastructure Aging

 Municipalities often grapple with the challenge of decaying infrastructure, which includes pipelines, treatment facilities, and sewer systems that are reaching the end of their service life.
 These systems are subject to increased failure rates, leading to service disruptions and potential environmental hazards.
-For example, the Sustainable Water Infrastructure branch of the US EPA provides resources to address these aging systems, underscoring the urgency of refurbishments and upgrades to meet current and future demands.
+The Sustainable Water Infrastructure branch of the US EPA provides resources to address these aging systems, underscoring the urgency of refurbishments and upgrades to meet current and future demands.

 Technological Advances